 Wawanesa Insurance is available in the United States and in Canada.
 Selling insurance since 1896, they offer protection for your car, home, farm, and business.
 Although most of the Wawanesa commercials are in French (Wawanesa is based out of Quebec), the insurance company chose an English Bulldog for its mascot.

 The English Bulldog has a big head, a stocky body, and short and stubby legs.
 Unlike other bulldogs, it has extra wrinkles of skin around its belly, giving it an intriguing appearance.
 Cute and comical, it does make a good mascot.

-Using real English Bulldogs for its advertising, the dog stars in various commercials featuring dangerous incidents.
-However, no matter how close he is to the risks and hazards, the dog is never in peril since he is the Wawanesa Insurance dog; which is what he tells you when he barks, “Wa-Wa.”
+Using real English Bulldogs for its advertising, the company has various commercials featuring dangerous incidents.
+However, no matter how close he is to the risks and hazards, the dog is never in peril since he is the Wawanesa Insurance dog.

 14. State Farm’s Magic Jingle

 State Farm Insurance has tried several mascots over the years, but its most memorable one is probably its intangible mascot, the magic jingle, “Like a good neighbor, State Farm is there.”